A Lesson to Learn: AMC Entertainment Holdings Inc. (AMC)

 MKM Partners gave a rating of “Sell” to AMC, setting the target price at $1 in the report published on February 01st of the current year.

-After a stumble in the market that brought AMC to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 11.11% of gains for the given period.
+After a stumble in the market that brought AMC to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -24.03% of loss for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AMC starting from COLANERO STEPHEN A, who sale 15,000 shares at the price of $27.42 back on May 28.
-After this action, COLANERO STEPHEN A now owns 93,879 shares of AMC Entertainment Holdings Inc., valued at $411,306 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AMC starting from FRANK ELIZABETH F, who sale 21,462 shares at the price of $43.54 back on Jun 03.
+After this action, FRANK ELIZABETH F now owns 92,318 shares of AMC Entertainment Holdings Inc., valued at $934,455 using the latest closing price.

-PAWLUS KATHLEEN M, the Director of AMC Entertainment Holdings Inc., sale 14,495 shares at $13.87 during a trade that took place back on May 14, which means that PAWLUS KATHLEEN M is holding 33,101 shares at $201,046 based on the most recent closing price.
+CHAVARRIA CARLA C, the SVP & CHIEF HR OFFICER of AMC Entertainment Holdings Inc., sale 40,346 shares at $62.67 during a trade that took place back on Jun 03, which means that CHAVARRIA CARLA C is holding 44,183 shares at $2,528,548 based on the most recent closing price.

 Stock Fundamentals for AMC